Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ## Key concepts

-`System.ClientModel` contains two categories of types: those used to author service clients and those used by the end-users of service clients.
-Types provided for the convenience of client end-users are in the `System.ClientModel` namespace.
-Types used by client authors and in lower-level service client APIs are in the `System.ClientModel.Primitives` namespace.
+`System.ClientModel` contains types in two major categories: those used to author service clients and those exposed in the public APIs of clients built using `System.ClientModel` types, and those used by the end-users of service clients to communicate with a cloud service.

-The main concepts in `System.ClientModel` include:
+Types used to author service clients appear in the `System.ClientModel.Primitives` namespace.
+Key concepts involving these types include:

-- Client pipeline to send and receive HTTP messages (`ClientPipeline`).
+- Client pipeline used to send and receive HTTP messages (`ClientPipeline`).
-- Interfaces to read and write input and output models in client convenience APIs (`IPersistableModel<T>` and `IJsonModel<T>`).
+- Interfaces used to read and write input and output models exposed in client convenience APIs (`IPersistableModel<T>` and `IJsonModel<T>`).

-- Options to configure service clients (`ClientPipelineOptions`).
+Service methods that end-users of clients call to invoke service operations fall into two categories: [convenience](https://devblogs.microsoft.com/dotnet/the-convenience-of-dotnet/) methods and lower-level protocol methods.
+Types used in clients' [convenience methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#convenience-methods) appear in the root `System.ClientModel` namespace.
+Types used in [protocol methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods) and other lower-level scenarios appear in the `System.ClientModel.Primitives` namespace.
+Key concepts involving these types include:

-- Results to enable access to service response and HTTP response details (`ClientResult<T>`, `ClientResult`).
+- Results that provide access to the service response and the HTTP response details (`ClientResult<T>`, `ClientResult`).
 - Exceptions that result from failed requests (`ClientResultException`).
+- Options used to configure the service client pipeline (`ClientPipelineOptions`).
-- Options to customize HTTP requests (`RequestOptions`).
+- Options used to customize HTTP requests (`RequestOptions`).
-- Reading and writing models in different formats (`ModelReaderWriter`).
+- Content sent in an HTTP request body (`BinaryContent`).

 Below, you will find sections explaining these shared concepts in more detail.

 ## Examples

-### Send a message using the ClientPipeline
+### Send a message using ClientPipeline

 `System.ClientModel`-based clients, or **service clients**, use the `ClientPipeline` type to send and receive HTTP messages.
 The following sample shows a minimal example of what a service client implementation might look like.